isabellehuangg/isabellehuangg/README.md

 ### hey, i'm isabelle :] <br/>

-i'm a 3rd year computer engineering at the university of waterloo, <br/>
+i'm a 3rd year computer engineering at the university of waterloo <br/>

 currently @ autodesk as an intern on the graphics team <br/>